-If you’re an avid coffee drinker and toying with the idea of a zero-waste (or lower-waste) lifestyle your first step should be bringing your own thermos or mug to your local spot.
-Trading your daily paper to-go cup for a more ecoconscious reusable mug isn’t just about sustainability.
-Experts like Natalie Slavutsky of Brooklyn Diamond Coffee agree that coffee actually tastes better out of ceramic, glass, or stainless steel than out of paper or plastic.
+If you’re an avid coffee drinker and toying with the idea of a zero-waste (or lower-waste) lifestyle, your first step should be bringing your own thermos or mug to your local java spot.
+Trading your daily paper to-go cup for a more eco-conscious reusable mug isn’t just about sustainability.
+Experts like Natalie Slavutsky of Brooklyn Diamond Coffee agree that coffee actually tastes better out of ceramic, glass, or stainless steel than paper or plastic.
 “You’re just getting a better cup of coffee than in a paper cup.” says Slavutsky.

-If that doesn’t convince you to make a change, “many cafés reward customers who bring in reusable drink ware with a discount for helping them move towards being more sustainable,” says Allie Caran, director of education at Toby’s Estate.
-Here are the best reusable mugs and tumblers to bring into your local coffee spot according to baristas, coffee entrepreneurs, and one environmentally minded Strategist editor.
+If that doesn’t convince you to make a change, “many cafés reward customers who bring in reusable drink ware with a discount for helping them move towards being more sustainable,” says Allie Caran, director of education at Partner’s Coffee.
+Here are the best reusable mugs and tumblers to bring into your local coffee shop according to baristas, coffee entrepreneurs, and one environmentally minded former Strategist editor.

-“We’ve definitely seen a movement to eliminate single-use drink ware grow in coffee industry, particularly in the past year.
-More customers come into our cafés with their own cups and mugs.
-For coffee in particular, glass or stainless steel that won’t absorb strong flavors or aromas is best.
-We really like the glass mugs made by Joco, an Australian brand that makes a beautiful and functional line of products that are entirely plastic-free.” — Allie Caran of Toby’s Estate
+“We’ve definitely seen a movement to eliminate single-use drinkware grow in coffee industry, particularly in the past year,” says Caran.
+According to her if you’re using a mug for coffee, glass or stainless steel is best, because it won’t absorb strong flavors or aromas.
+“At Partners, we really like the glass mugs made by Joco, an Australian brand that makes a beautiful and functional line of products that are entirely plastic-free,” Caran says.

-Vivienne Weidmann of Blue Bottle reminded us how important good lid design can be.
-“What I like about the design of this lid in particular is that the mouth piece is big enough for me to sip the coffee without burning myself.
-And there’s no space that opening for the milk or coffee or whatever I’m drinking to dry up and collect in there.”
-Otterbox just released a line of interchangeable lids and accessories including a French press for brewing on the go.
+Vivienne Weidmann of Blue Bottle reminds us how important good lid design can be with her pick for the best travel tumbler.
+“What I like about the design of this lid in particular is that the mouth piece is big enough for me to sip the coffee without burning myself and there’s no space for milk or coffee or whatever I’m drinking to dry up and collect in.”

-Derek Van Heule of Sticks Coffee Roasting in Mariposa, California, used to work slinging espresso in Brooklyn so he’s had a while to refine his tumbler tastes.
-“The Yeti Rambler fits into my car cupholder — a lot of travel mugs don’t — and it keeps my coffee hot for a long time.
-I like that it’s simply designed and durable.”
+As a former espresso slinger at Marlow & Sons in Brooklyn, Derek Van Heule of Sticks Coffee Roasting in Mariposa, California, has had a while to refine his tumbler tastes.
+His go-to is the Yeti Rambler.
+“It fits into my car cupholder — a lot of travel mugs don’t — and it keeps my coffee hot for a long time.
+I like that it’s simply designed and durable,” he says.

-For something that won’t break the bank, or upset you too much if you lose it, Casey Roberts of Everyman Espresso is a fan of this snap-top thermos.
+For something that won’t break the bank (or upset you too much if you lose it) Casey Roberts of Everyman Espresso is a fan of this snap-top thermos that doesn’t spill or leak.
 “The Contigo brand is good, especially if you’re looking for something that travels well in a bag.”

-If you’re a fanatic about drinking your coffee at the optimal temperature, you will love Ember’s new travel mug.
+If, like Ryan Seacrest, you’re fanatic about drinking your coffee at the optimal temperature, you’ll love the Ember travel mug.
+Seacrest included the Ember mug in his list of things he can’t live without.
+“I have a very precise morning, and I only get my first half-cup of coffee before I end up having to get into the car,” he says.
+“When I get into the car, I transfer it into this mug.
+You can program the temperature so it stays hot throughout the course of the morning, and I find that to be a luxury.”
 The battery-powered thermos keeps any drink at perfect temperature for as long as you need.
 A simple twist of the bottom allows you to adjust the temperature.
 But if that’s too much work you can customize your mug through an app on your phone.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.